 At the turn of the millennium, Singapore Airlines announced a US$200 million connectivity initiative aimed at enabling customers to send emails and browse the internet while onboard.
 The name?
 Something that sounds right out of a cheesy 90’s action movie: “CyberCabin” (yes, they filed a trademark).

 CyberCabin bore fruit in April 2001, when the world’s first inflight email system launched on a Boeing 747-400 flight from Singapore to Los Angeles.

 Air Canada might have something to say about this claim.

 They were also an early adopter of onboard connectivity, signing a deal with Tenzing Communications and running trials onboard five of its Boeing 767s from late 2000.
 Business Wire reports that on 5 September 2000, an Air Canada test crew sent the first-ever inflight email.

 While the press release trumpeted the ability to send mails and browse the web, in reality the latter was a bit of a cheat.

-The email was bona fide enough.
+The email was real enough.
 Passengers would connect their notebooks to the onboard phone jack via a cable, then complete the dial-up process to get online (typical connection speed: 2.4 Kbps).
 Emails would be sent and received via a Tenzing Communications server that connected every nine minutes through satellite.

-But while email was possible, real-time internet was not- there simply wasn’t enough bandwidth.
-Instead, passengers could browse a pre-selected range of webpages that had been cached to the dedicated onboard server (boasting a gargantuan capacity of 10GB!).
+But while email was possible, real-time internet was not.
+There simply wasn’t enough bandwidth.
+Instead, passengers could browse a pre-selected range of webpages that had been cached to the dedicated onboard server (boasting a gargantuan capacity of, wait for it, 10GB!).

 Passengers in all three classes could use the service for free till September 2001, but SIA would later shelve plans for a fleetwide rollout by at least two years, citing the downturn caused by the September 11 attacks and the need to conserve cash.